 This section of the European Commission’s web site is devoted to competition law and policy.
 It provides links to a wide range of documents, including relevant Official Journal content, legislation and case law.
 Publications include Competition Weekly e-News and Competition Policy Brief, the latter providing frequent updates on policy issues and key cases.

 The Financial Conduct Authority (FCA) regulates the financial services industry in the UK.
 It was established on 1 April 2013 as one of the successors to the Financial Services Authority (FSA), and has since 1 April 2015 had concurrent competition powers in relation to financial services alongside the Competition and Markets Authority.
 The Financial Services Register, a register of all the firms, individuals and other bodies regulated by the FSA, is accessible online.
-There is a link to the separate Handbook Online site which makes available in one location both the FCA Handbook and the Prudential Regulation Authority Rulebook, together with related guidance.
+The FCA Handbook of rules and related guidance are accessible via a link to the separate FCA Handbook site.

 The Office of Fair Trading (OFT) was a non-ministerial government department which was responsible for promoting and protecting consumer interests in the UK and ensuring that businesses were fair and competitive.
 The OFT was abolished on 1 April 2014 and its work and responsibilities transferred to various bodies including the Competition and Markets Authority (CMA) and the Financial Conduct Authority (FCA).
 This page on the GOV.UK site includes a link to the archived OFT web site within the UK Government Web Archive.

 The Office of Rail and Road (ORR – formerly the Office of Rail Regulation) is the independent regulator of Britain’s railway industry and monitor of Highways England (formerly the Highways Agency).
 Like several other economic regulators it exercises, concurrently with the Competition and Markets Authority, competition and consumer powers within its sector.
 Its site has a wide range of information and documents, and links to railway-related legislation.